organisciak/dissertation/document/2_litreview.md

 Despite the somewhat specific initial definition, the term _crowdsourcing_ struck a chord more broadly and was culturally co-opted.
 This happened very quickly: within nine days Howe noted a jump from three Google results to 189,000 [@howe_birth_2006].
-Within a month, Howe address the co-opting of the term, "noticing that the word is being used somewhat interchangably with Yochai Benkler's concept of commons-based peer production" [@howe_crowdsourcing:_2006]<!--_-->.
+Within a month, Howe addressed the co-opting of the term, "noticing that the word is being used somewhat interchangably with Yochai Benkler's concept of commons-based peer production" [@howe_crowdsourcing:_2006]<!--_-->.
 He gives his own definition, but also notes that language is slippery and he's "content to allow the crowd define the term for itself (in no small part because [he's] powerless to stop it.)".

 Thus, crowdsourcing was adopted to refer broadly to a series of related concepts, all related to people being connected online.